Droplet motion with contact-line friction: long-time asymptotics in complete wetting: Conclusions and outlook

-The leading-order profile is a parabolic one, with finite non-zero contact angle, and coincides with the exact self-similar profile in the limiting case $D=\infty$ (\S \ref{s:ss}).
-In addition, the evolution of the contact line, as given by \eqref{s1.gen_n.s.f.bis}, is slower than the standard one and is dominated by the contact-line frictional exponent $\alpha$.
-Therefore, for $\alpha<\frac{3}{n+4}$ contact-line friction dominates the long-time dynamics uniformly in space and time (Fig. \ref{7Sa},\ref{7Sb}, first column).
+The leading-order profile is a parabolic one, with finite non-zero contact angle, and coincides with the exact self-similar profile in the limiting case $D=\infty$ (\S \ref{s:ss}). \ch{In other words, $H_D\to H_0$ as $D\to\infty$.} In addition, the evolution of the contact line, as given by \eqref{s1.gen_n.s.f.bis}, is slower than the standard one and is dominated by the contact-line frictional exponent $\alpha$.
+Therefore, for $\alpha<\frac{\ch{4}}{n+\ch{3}}$ contact-line friction dominates the long-time dynamics uniformly in space and time (Fig.~\ref{7Sb}, first column).

+Notably, the correction $H_1$, which is dictated by attaining the dynamical contact-line condition, is not localized near the contact line, but rather propagates throughout the solution's support (\ch{ Fig.~\ref{fig:correction-h1}, middle and right}).

-For weak contact-line friction, $\alpha>\frac{4}{n+3}$, the leading order dynamics instead coincide with the zero-contact-angle ones in terms of both profile and speed, in the sense that
+For weak contact-line friction, $\alpha>\frac{4}{n+3}$, the leading\ch{-}order dynamics instead coincide with the zero-contact-angle ones in terms of both profile and speed, in the sense that